ipcrmdemo/uuu001/README.md

 fdsffff
 ### Run locallyff
 f
-You can run the service locally usin;g the ffollowing from the command:
+You can run the service locally usin;g the ffollowing from the fcommand:

 ```fkjff
 $ ./mvnw spring-boot:run